Trek Bicycle Corporation

-Trek Bicycle Corporation is a bicycle and cycling product manufacturer and distributor under brand names Trek, Electra Bicycle Company, Bontrager, and Diamant Bikes.
+Trek Bicycle Corporation is an American bicycle, cycling product and electric motorcycle manufacturer and distributor under brand names Trek, Electra Bicycle Company, Bontrager, and Diamant Bikes.
 The company has previously manufactured bikes under the Gary Fisher, LeMond Racing Cycles, Klein, and Villiger Bikes brand names.
 With its headquarters in Waterloo, Wisconsin, Trek bicycles are marketed through 1,700 independently owned bicycle shops across North America, subsidiaries in Europe, Asia, South Africa, as well as distributors in 90 countries worldwide.
-Most Trek bicycles are manufactured outside the United States, in countries including the Netherlands, Germany, Taiwan, and China.
+Nearly all Trek bicycles are manufactured outside the United States, in countries including the Netherlands, Germany, Taiwan, and China.

 History

-1975–1979 — The early years
+1976–1979 — The early years

-In December, 1975, Dick Burke and Bevil Hogg established Trek Bicycle as a wholly owned subsidiary of Roth Corporation, a Milwaukee-based appliance distributor.
-In early 1976, with a payroll of five, Trek started manufacturing steel touring frames in Waterloo, Wisconsin, taking aim at the mid to high-end market dominated by Japanese and Italian made models.
-Trek built nearly 900 custom hand-brazed framesets that first year, each selling for just under $200.
-Later that same year Trek Bicycle was incorporated.
+In December 1975, Dick Burke and Bevil Hogg established Trek Bicycle as a wholly owned subsidiary of Roth Corporation, a Milwaukee-based appliance distributor.
+In early 1976, with a payroll of five, Trek started manufacturing steel touring frames in Waterloo, Wisconsin, aiming at the mid to high-end market dominated by Japanese and Italian-made models.
+Trek built nearly 900 custom hand-brazed framesets that first year, each selling for under $200.
+Later that same year, Trek Bicycle was incorporated.
 In 1977, Penn Cycle in Richfield, Minnesota became the first Trek retailer in the world.
 Within three years, Trek sales approached $2,000,000 in 1979.

 1980–1984 — Trek becomes a business

 Hampered without additional manufacturing capacity, Trek sales plateaued in the late 1970s.
-In just a few years Trek had outgrown its original "red barn" manufacturing facility—a former carpet warehouse.
+In just a few years, Trek had outgrown its original "red barn" manufacturing facility—a former carpet warehouse.
 Recognizing the need for expansion, in 1980 Trek broke ground on a new 26000 sqft corporate headquarters on the outskirts of Waterloo.
 Company co-founder Dick Burke would later recall that "it wasn’t until we built the new factory that we became a business."
 With more factory space available, Trek expanded its manufacturing to include complete bikes.
 In 1981, Trek entered the steel road racing bike market, introducing the "Pro" line, including the 750 and 950 models, and in 1983, Trek built its first mountain bike, the 850.
 In 1984, Trek ventured into the aftermarket parts and accessories business, launching its Trek Components Group (TCG) department.